taladan/taladan.github.io/index.md

 > * [Configurations](configs.md)
 > * [Questions](questions.md)

-What I'm currently working on
+##### What I'm currently working on
+---

+04-08-18, (08:10) - So, I thought I was done with testing creation of jobs, turns out I wasn't.
+I'm now working on testing the failure of job creation.
+This testing process really makes you think differently about how your data is being used - at least it does for me.

 #### Research issues
 ---